 Apache Solr for TYPO3 - The Search for Your Website

-Have you ever used a website search bar and found... nothing useful?
-It's annoying, right?
-Users expect instant answers.
-If your TYPO3 site’s search is slow, clunky, or missing key features, they’ll bounce.
-With Apache Solr, you can deliver fast, accurate, and helpful search results that make visitors stick around.
+Have you ever used a search bar on a website and... found nothing useful?
+It's annoying, isn't it?
+Users expect immediate answers.
+If the search on your TYPO3 website is slow, clunky, or missing important features, they will bounce.
+With Apache Solr, you can deliver fast, accurate, and helpful search results that keep visitors coming back.

 Apache Solr for TYPO3 - The Search for Your Website